bsanayah/TailTales/README.md

 # TailTales
 Back-End Web Application.
 A school project for Human-Computer Interaction.
-Focused on usability goals and design principles.
+Focused on usability goals and design principles.🐶